Northern Mesic Hardwood (Cedar) Forest - MHn45

 - Maintain a stand as would natural senescence, disease, or selective windthrow to create small-gap habitat for tolerant trees.

 Modern MHn45 forests are affected by windthrow, either directly or as a consequence of trees weakened by disease, pests, or accumulated wounding and rot.
-Climate change has increased the frequency and intensity of straight-line damaging winds, thus windthrow is expected to continue as an important disturbance and silvicultural consideration.
+According to climate experts, climate change is expected to increase the frequency of storms in Minnesota, but current research shows this will likely translate to greater precipitation and not increases in frequency or intensity of wind events.
 Fire never did significantly affect these forests, and suppression efforts continues this trend.
 The historic response of this community to disturbance is complicated mostly by clear cutting and conversion to spruce plantations.
 Openings at the stand scale were not typical of the natural landscape, and white spruce was not a historically dominant tree.
 The consequence of re-initiating these forests by clear cutting and natural regeneration has been to create young stands with far less yellow birch, northern white cedar, and white spruce in the older growth-stages.
 Currently, there is more paper birch, balsam fir, quaking aspen, and black ash than was documented by PLS surveyors in the late 1800s.

 Silvicultural Strategy for re-initiating MHn45 forests by logging or as might severe windthrow